jiujitsucarrot/readme-generator/README.md

 # README Generator

   ## Description
-This project will create a high quality README file based on the answers and information given by the user.
+This application will retrieve data from the user to create a high quality README file.

 ## Table  of Contents
 - [Installation](#installation)